ChristophSheep/christophreif.github.io/quotes.md

 * “I made up the term 'object-oriented', and I can tell you I didn't have C++ in mind.”

     -- Alan Kay

+* "More computing sins are committed in the name of efficiency (without necessarily achieving it) that for any other single reason -- including blind stupidity"

+    -- William A. Wulf <small>(read at "The Power of the Paradigm" - Douglas Crockford)</small>

 ## Some thoughs from me